nayelibueso/Assignment11/README.md

 - Import into Eclipse or open with VSCode or IntelliJ as you would any other Spring boot maven project.

 __You now have the starting code for Assignment 11.
 Follow instructions in the assignment definition to complete this project.__

+## Troubleshooting

+This project is entirely dependent upon a _binary_ file cleverly named `doNotTouch`.
+If this file is moved, renamed, or even changed, then `Transaction.java` will not work and the project will fail to run as intended.

+The rest of this project should conform to your normal expectations for any Spring Boot web project.